Leah Borromeo is making a film about the 300,000 farmers who have killed themselves in the last few years.

-In the same month that 125 Bangladeshi fabric workers died in a factory fire, a film aiming to expose the tragedy of unrestricted globalized fashion called Dirty White Gold reached its Sponsume target of £18,000 (about $27,000).
-The film begins by examining the hundreds of thousands of Indian cotton farmers who, saddled with economic hopelessness, have taken their own lives.
+In the same month that 125 Bangladeshi fabric workers died in a factory fire, a film aiming to expose the tragedy of unrestricted globalised fashion – Dirty White Gold – reached its Sponsume target of £18,000.
+The film begins by examining the hundreds of thousands of Indian cotton farmers who, saddled by economic hopelessness, have taken their own lives.
 It's a jolly little piece.

-India's embrace of the free market opened the floodgates for international money and, perhaps predictably, the corporatization of agriculture vanquished the need for the small-to-medium scale farmers who used to own and control the productive process.
-For roughly 100 rupees per day (about $1.80), these people are now contracted to spread toxic insecticides and fertilizers, often with little or no protective clothing.
+India's embrace of the free market opened the floodgates for international money and, perhaps predictably, the corporatisation of agriculture vanquished the need for the small-to-medium scale farmers who used to own and control the productive process.
+For roughly 100 rupees per day (just over one pound), these people are now contracted to spread toxic insecticides and fertilisers, often with little or no protective clothing.
 I called up the director of Dirty White Gold, London-based journalist Leah Borromeo, to see if the situation could possibly get any more depressing.

-Leah Borromeo: Some days I feel like I'm a quarter of the way done, and other days I feel like I'm only an eighth of the way done.
-It's going to be out in 2014, toward the end of summer.
-I've got a deadline, so I'm trying to get everything done by then, but I can't rush nature—quite literally, in this case.
+Leah Borromeo: Some days I feel like I'm a quarter of the way done, some days I feel like I'm only an eighth of the way done.
+It's going to be out in 2014, towards the end of summer.
+I've got a deadline, so I'm trying to get everything done by then, but I can't rush nature – quite literally, in this case.

 What made you want to work on this topic in particular?

-I was doing it as a straightforward magazine article, but I ended up bringing a camera with me and found so many stories within that surface story.
-Then I found there was a real, genuine chance to express globalization, capitalism, consumerism, and all the wider political and social arguments through the medium of this story.
+I was doing it as a straightforward magazine article, ended up bringing a camera with me and found so many stories within that surface story.
+Then I found there was a real, genuine chance to express globalisation, capitalism, consumerism and all the wider political and social arguments through the medium of this story.

 Yeah, you could look at it as a single issue, but obviously the problem is vast, and arguably a consequence of global capitalism.

-It embodies absolutely everything.
+It embodies absolutely everything, yeah.
 Fashion is the one piece of art that people tend to consume either consciously or unconsciously.
-The two best foils for relating to consumerism are through food or fashion.
-Food is quite a niche thing, because not everybody eats meat, but everybody—for the most part—seems to wear clothes.
+The two best foils for relating to consumerism are through food or through fashion.
+Food is quite a niche thing, because not everybody eats meat, but everybody – for the most part – seems to wear clothes.

-I guess one problem is that people hear about how awful unethical the practices are, but economic necessity can force them to shop cheap anyway.
+I guess a problem is that people hear about how awful unethical practices are, but economic necessity can force people to shop cheap anyway.

 Will that ever happen without strict regulation?